googlecloudrobotics/core/docs/how-to/deploying-grpc-service.md

 ## Accessing the API from the robot

 In order to run `greeter-client` on the robot's Kubernetes cluster, we again package it as a Docker image and push it to our container registry, to which the robot also has access.
-`client/Dockerfile` describes the client's image which is similar to the server's Dockerfile.

 Our deploy script offers a command to build, tag, and push the image to the cloud registry, like we did with the server container:

 ```